fergiemcdowall/solrstrap/README.md

 ##Why is Solrstrap cool?
 Solrstrap is cool because it does everything in Javascript, CSS and HTML on the client side.
 There is no clunky serverside stuff happening.
 JSON is shot back from the server and interpeted by the web browser.

-Solrstrap therefore requires much less server power and bandwidth than normal Solr clients.
+Solrstrap therefore requires much less server power and bandwidth than standard middleware applications.

 This _probably_ makes solrstrap the fastest available rendering engine for Solr.